Heading for the woods

 To begin to address this challenge, a small BlueHealth team from the University of Exeter and Estonian University of Life Sciences recently met at a remote farmhouse in the heart of rural Latvia.

-Greeted by a frosty mornings and sun rising through sparkling mist, our task for the weekend was to decide how to assimilate data from the BlueHealth survey, softGIS platform, community-level surveys, behavioural observation tools, and environmental assessment tools.
+Greeted by a frosty morning and sun rising through sparkling mist, our task for the weekend was to decide how to assimilate data from the BlueHealth survey, softGIS platform, community-level surveys, behavioural observation tools, and environmental assessment tools.

 In each of these methods, many of the same things have been measured, which allows us to test whether relationships between blue spaces and health exist at the global, national, city, and site-specific level.